camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/extension-elements.md

 extensionElements.getElementsQuery().filterByType(CamundaFormData.class).singleResult();
 ```

-Additionally, their are some shortcuts to add new extension elements.
+Additionally, there are some shortcuts to add new extension elements.
 You can use
 the `namespaceUri` and the `elementName` to add your own extension elements.
 Or
-you can use the `class` of a known extension element type, e.g. the camunda
+you can use the `class` of a known extension element type, e.g., the camunda
 extension elements.
 The extension element is added to the BPMN element and returned
 so that you can set attributes or add child elements.